TobiasBester/NeuralNetworkBenchmarkFunctions/README.md

 ## Installation

-- Run the following command in the root directory of the project
+- Run the following command in the root directory of the project (not tested)

-    - `pip install requirements.txt`
+    - `python setup.py`

 ## Usage